Last updated: January 2026 · 8 min read

 What happens if I build without a permit in San Jose?

-Unpermitted solar installations can result in significant fines, mandatory removal of equipment, and potential legal complications.
-Retroactive permitting may incur additional fees and require comprehensive system re-evaluation.
+Unpermitted solar installations can result in significant fines, mandatory removal of the system, and potential legal complications.
+San Jose PBCE enforces strict penalties for code violations.

 Ready to start your Solar / Photovoltaic Permit project in San Jose?